chumpro/ArchiveCache/README.md

 ## Contributions

-Feel free to give contribute and give suggestion.
+Feel free to contribute and give suggestion.
 I will focus on bug fixing and security hardening.
 There will be automatic sharing of data and discovery of new friends later.

 Monero: 48hRRk1mN9nVLVrUL8e7qLNznEXzvsXzqWW24jurw4QAcaTwUa1K9FwGkzwkfGFNSzL58zNPLEGBeet6ELJ5VZ4zKDjdqiP